Quramy/tsuquyomi/README.md

 Alternatively, call the Ex command `:TsuReferences`.

 #### Keyword search
 Call the Ex command `:TsuSearch {keyword}` to get the list of locations which contain the keyword.
 This command searches the keyword from opened or referenced files in your project.
+Alternatively call the Ex command `:TsuGeterr`.

 #### Disable default mappings
 If you do not want to use the above key mappings please add `let g:tsuquyomi_disable_default_mappings = 1` to your `.vimrc` file.